Mozenn/portfolio-app/posts/asking-questions.md

 Your first try is usually one of your teammates, but you might be redirected to several persons before getting to the right one.

-If you know that there is someone that, you should go directly to that person.
+If you know someone knowledgeable about the topic you are wondering about, you should go directly to that person.

 This process gets easier when you start to know more people and get a sense of who knows what in the company.